Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 7. The interference (interaction) of the unit-fields (particles) having the de Broglie generators and the Laplace or Helmholtz one-component ACs

 The energies squared ${\varepsilon}_{01}^2$ and ${\varepsilon}_{02}^2$ could be attributed to the "moving" and "non-moving" {\it{masses}} of the 1st and 2nd relativistic {\it{normal}} unit-fields (elementary particles).
 The weak-interaction cross-correlation terms ${\cal E}_{12}={\cal E}_{12}(m_{01},\Gamma _{W1}; m_{02},\Gamma _{W2})$ and ${\cal E}_{21}={\cal E}_{21}(m_{02},\Gamma _{W2}; m_{01},\Gamma _{W1})$ could be attributed to the "moving" and "non-moving" {\it{masses}} $m_{01}$, $m_{02}$, $\Gamma _{W1}$ and $\Gamma _{W2}$ of the 1st and 2nd relativistic {\it{normal}} unit-fields.
 The weak-interaction cross-correlation terms ${\cal E}_{12}$ and ${\cal E}_{21}$ associated with the masses $m_{01}$, $m_{02}$, $\Gamma _{W1}$ and $\Gamma _{W2}$ and the weak interactions may be considered as interplay of the 3rd and 4th {\it{virtual}} relativistic unit-fields (elementary particles) attributed to the relativistic weak-interaction of the 1st and 2nd {\it{normal}} massive unit-fields (elementary particles).
 Thus the relativistic weak-interaction between the two {\it{normal}} relativistic unit-fields (elementary particles) could be considered (interpreted) as the interplay of the {\it{four}} unit-fields (particles), where the composite field (particle) is composed from the 1st and 2nd {\it{normal}} unit-fields (particles) and the 3rd and 4th {\it{virtual}} unit-fields (particles).
 For more details of the interpretation based on the use of virtual particles see the comments to Eq. (\ref{eq199abc}).
 The {\it{virtual relativistic unit-fields (elementary particles)}}, which {\it{carry}} the weak force and energy, logically to call the {\it{virtual W or Z bosons}} mediated by the {\it{weak isospin}} or the {\it{weak hypercharge}} of the 1st and 2nd {\it{normal}} unit-fields (particles).
 The names {\it{W and Z bosons}} correspond to the carriers of the weak interaction in the quantum field theories and SM.
 The weakly interacting normal unit-field (particle) with the mass $m_{0n}$ obey the relations $m_{0n} << \Gamma _{Wn}$.
 In such a case the weak-interaction cross-correlation terms are given by ${\cal E}_{12}(m_{01},\Gamma _{W1}; m_{02},\Gamma _{W2})={\cal E}_{12}(\Gamma _{W1}, \Gamma _{W2})$ and ${\cal E}_{21}(m_{02},\Gamma _{W2}; m_{01},\Gamma _{W1})={\cal E}_{21}(\Gamma _{W2},\Gamma _{W1})$, where the values $\Gamma _{W1}$ and $\Gamma _{W2}$ could be interpreted as the {\it{gauge masses}} of the {\it{virtual W or Z bosons}} associated with the 1st and 2nd weakly interacting normal unit-fields (particles).
 In the frame of the Heisenberg energy uncertainty relation and the perturbation approximation, the short range of the weak interaction is attributed phenomenologically (formally) by the quantum field theories and SM to the heaviness of the virtual $W$ and $Z$ bosons.
 The present model {\it{gives the microscopic explanation of the phenomenon}}.
-The short-range of the weak interaction is attributed to the finite external radius $r_{up}^W$ of the heavy {\it{Helmholtz-AC}} of the weakly interacting unit-field (particle)
+The short-range of the weak interaction is attributed to the finite external radius $r_{up}^W$ of the heavy {\it{Helmholtz-AC}} of the weakly interacting unit-field (particle).
+It should be stressed that the parameter $\Gamma_{Wn} \neq 0$ could be attributed to the mass of the weakly interacting particles even in the case of the unit-fields (particles) that obey the zero rest-mass $m_{0}=0$ [see, Eq. (\ref{eq301abc})].